ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 - **Try the demo component**

-Your project includes a `MyComponent (my-component)` web component that's already rendered in the index.html.
+Your project includes a `MyComponent (my-component)` web component that's already rendered in the `test/index.html` to demonstrate some key points of web components development.

 It's interactive — clicking on it increments a counter.

 <br>

 - **Switch themes**

-Theming is enable.
-You can try out the latest Horizon theme family (Morning Horizon, Evening Horizon, Horizon HCB and Horizon HCW), via the links below the component.
+Theming is also setup as it's common requirement for web components to support different themes.
+You can try out the latest SAP design theme family (Morning Horizon, Evening Horizon, Horizon HCB and Horizon HCW), via the links below the component.

 <br>